HexxxxNT/Hexxxx-NT-Bot/README.md

 # Hexxxx's NT Bot
 Hexxxx's NT Bot is a simple Nitro Type bot written in Python, using selenium and chromedriver.
-Brought to you by impeccable distaste towards the ongoing neglegence of the NT development team and unsufficient anti-cheat measures.
+Brought to you by impeccable distaste towards the ongoing neglegence of the NT development team and insufficient anti-cheat measures.
 A project to test NT's bot detection, will probably be abused for cheating, but there are already better bots written in JavaScript anyways.

 ## Requirements
 The following system requirements must be met to run Hexxxx's NT Bot: